George Edward Langford

 George Edward Langford (September 15, 1859 – September 28, 1941) was an Ontario farmer and political figure.

+Biography

 He represented Muskoka in the Legislative Assembly of Ontario from 1894 to 1898 as a Conservative-Protestant Protective Association member.

 He was born in London, Canada West, the son of Isaac Langford, an Irish immigrant, and was educated in Middlesex County.
 He served three years as reeve for the township council for Bracebridge.